Matthew Connelly

 Matthew James Connelly (born November 25, 1967) is an American professor of international and global history at Columbia University.
-His areas of expertise include the global Cold War, official secrecy, population control, and decolonization.
-He is the author of Fatal Misconception: The Struggle to Control World Population, A Diplomatic Revolution: Algeria's Fight for Independence and the Origins of the Post-Cold War Era, and articles on international and domestic politics for The Atlantic Monthly, The New York Times, The National Interest, and Le Monde.
+His areas of expertise include the global Cold War, official secrecy, population control, decolonization, and methods to predict catastrophic threats.
+He is the author of Fatal Misconception: The Struggle to Control World Population, A Diplomatic Revolution: Algeria's Fight for Independence and the Origins of the Post-Cold War Era, The Declassification Engine: What History Reveals About America's Top Secrets, and articles on international and domestic politics for The Atlantic Monthly, The New York Times, The National Interest, and Le Monde.
 Connelly is also the founder and principal investigator of History Lab.

 Career

 Matthew Connelly earned his BA in history from Columbia University in 1990, before earning his doctorate from Yale University in 1997.
 His dissertation, “The Algerian War for Independence: An International History”, written under the supervision of Gaddis Smith, Paul Kennedy, and William Quandt, formed the basis for A Diplomatic Revolution.
 Prior to his appointment at Columbia University, he taught in the Department of History and Gerald R. Ford School of Public Policy at the University of Michigan.
-He has also been a visiting professor at the Institut d’Etudes Politiques de Paris (Sciences Po), the University of Oslo, and the University of Sydney.
+He has also been a visiting professor at the Institut d’Etudes Politiques de Paris (Sciences Po), the University of Oslo, the University of Sydney, the London School of Economics, and the Fundação Getulio Vargas.

 He is also the co-director of the Institute for Social and Economic Research and Policy at Columbia.